Full House! Q and A With Austin Real Estate Agent, Heather Hudson

-Thanks to be home to the likes of Fortune 500 companies such as Dell, Oracle, Tesla as well as one of the nation’s largest undergraduate schools in the University of Texas, and well as cultural events such as South By Southwest (SXSW), Austin is proving to be quite the hot spot in the always hot Lone Star State.
+Thanks to being home to the likes of Fortune 500 companies such as Dell, Oracle, Tesla as well as one of the nation’s largest undergraduate schools in the University of Texas, as well as cultural events such as South By Southwest (SXSW), Austin is proving to be quite the hot spot in the always hot Lone Star State.

 With one of the fastest growing demographics and celebrities such as Sandra Bullock, Emma Stone and Matthew McConaughey calling it home, the Texas capital city is quickly evolving into a Silicon Valley/Hollywood hybrid.

-Like many growing cities, the cost of living is going up in the ATX as Austin is becoming increasingly expensive due to the influx of tech, entertainment and corporations seeking to take advantage of not paying federal taxes in Texas.
+Like many growing cities, the cost of living is going up in the ATX as Austin is becoming increasingly expensive due to the influx of tech, entertainment and corporations seeking to take advantage of the fact that Texas does not have a state income tax.
 The flip side of this growth is the cost of homes and renting in places such as Westlake, Tarrytown etc. only continue to rise.

-One such person who has stood out in finding a new home for those who wish to live in Austin is real estate agent, Heather Hudson.
+One such person who has stood out in finding a new home for those who wish to live in Austin is real estate broker, Heather Hudson.

+Hudson, a born and bred Austinite and University of Texas alum has emerged as one of top real estate agents in the area, thanks to her hands-on and savvy approach of dealing with prospective buyers and luxury home sellers.

 How and why has Austin become such a real estate gold mine?